pts/kvikdos/README.txt

 * kvikdos is very fast, it runs CPU-intensive code at almost native speeds with Linux KVM.
 For I/O-intensive code, kvikdos tries to satisfy DOS I/O calls using the corresponding Linux system calls (mapping as directly as possible), thus it has less overhead than other emulators.
+See benchmark/benchmark.md for a comparison between kvikdos, DOSBox and QEMU.
+  For CPU-intensive worklad, kvikdos and QEMU + KVM are on par, each of them is about 11.49 times faster than the next emulator.
+For mixed CPU and I/O workload, kvikdos is 4.507 times faster than anything else.

 * All features of a modern Intel CPU (such as floating point instructions and 32-bit registers), except for protected mode and using more than 1 MiB